A comprehensive Study on Phrases and Clauses

 - The train goes to Sydney.

 Now adding the question before the second sentence, Is it true that the train goes to Sydney.
 The sentence is sensible and sounds complete.
 It also has the train as the subject along with a helping verb which is going in this case.
-The verb is helping the sentence to make a complete sentence.
+The verb helps the sentence to make a complete sentence.

 Contact HomeworkStand for English assignment help services.